xiaohanfu123/OOP-Workshops-Forked-/WS09/readme.md

 # Workshop 9: Derived Class with a Resource

 * Version 1
+* Version 1.1 Added using namespace sdds to main.cpp

 In this workshop, you are to code/complete two classes: